Quadrant vs Twelve Labs

 - Who is it best for?

-- Quadrant is best for businesses and developers needing reliable location data.
+- It is best suited for businesses and developers needing transparent and accurate location data.

 - What is this tool?

-- Twelve Labs is a video intelligence API for indexing and searching video content.
+- Twelve Labs is a video intelligence API that indexes and searches video content using multimodal AI.

 - How much does it cost?